-The areal distribution of till and stratified deposits across Massachusetts is related regional physiography (fig. 1).
-The thickness of these materials varies considerably because of such factors as the high relief of the bedrock surface, changing environments of deposition during deglaciation, and various effects of postglacial erosion and removal of glacial sediments.
-In highland areas, notably in the western and central parts of the State, till is the major surficial material and is present as a discontinuous mantle of variable thickness over the bedrock surface.
+The areal distribution of till and stratified deposits is related to the physiography of the State (fig. 1).
+The thickness of these materials varies considerably within these regions because of such factors as the high relief of the bedrock surface, changing environments of deposition during deglaciation, and various effects of postglacial erosion and removal of glacial sediments.
+In highland areas, notably in the western and central regions, till is the major surficial material, which is present as a discontinuous mantle of variable thickness over the bedrock surface.
 Till is thickest in drumlins (reportedly as much as 230 ft thick) and on the northwest slopes of most bedrock hills.
-Glacial meltwater deposits that average 50 feet in thickness (Stone and Beinikis, 1993) overlie the till in small upland valleys and north-sloping basins between bedrock hills.
+Glacial meltwater deposits that average 50 ft in thickness (Stone and others, 1993) overlie the till in small upland valleys and north-sloping basins between bedrock hills.
 Glacial stratified deposits are the predominant surficial materials in the Connecticut River valley, the northeastern and southeastern lowlands, and on Cape Cod and the islands.
 These deposits generally overlie till; however, well logs indicate that in some places till is not present and the stratified deposits lie directly on bedrock.
-On Cape Cod and the islands, in the southeastern lowland, and in parts of the Connecticut River valley these deposits completely cover the till-draped bedrock surface.
+On Cape Cod and the islands, in the southeastern lowland, and in parts of the Connecticut River valley, these deposits completely cover the till-draped bedrock surface.